XiaoMi/mobile-ai-bench/README.md

 * Benchmark a model on existing framework

 	Refer to [Adding a model to run on existing framework](#Adding a model to run on existing framework).

-## FAQ
-Q: Why are benchmark results not stable on my device?

-A: Benchmark results highly depend on states of devices, e.g., running processes, temperature, power control policy.
-It is recommended to disable power control policy (as shown in `tools/power.sh`) if possible (e.g., rooted phone).
-Otherwise, keep your device at idle state with low temperature, and benchmark one model on one framework each time.

-Q: Why does NCNN take so little time during initialization?

-A: NCNN benchmark does not load weights from real models.

 ## License
 [Apache License 2.0](LICENSE).